Experienced & Affordable Manhattan Child Support Lawyers

 • Document requests (bank statements, tax returns)

-• Interrogatories or sworn written questions
+• Interrogatories or written questions requiring sworn responses.

 • Depositions in high-income cases